xoopscube/documentation/fr/quick-start.md

 This will start the install process.

-* your provider usually provides this location with directions.
+* your provider usually states this location with directions.

 !> Disclaimer : The minimum requirements of XCL can be subject to change, given the recent development of PHP and MySQL.